Bucks Lake is a stunning high-mountain reservoir that’s teeming with Mackinaw, brown, rainbow and brook trout, and kokanee salmon.

 Bucks Lake typically isn’t accessible, or easily accessible anyways, in the winter.
 You’ll have to either use a snowmobile or wait until the snow melts to get in there, as it sits at over 5,100 feet high in the Sierras.

-The lake is usually accessible by May.
+The lake is usually accessible by May, although during heavy snow years that may get pushed later.
 Around then might be the best time of year to get up there, as the Mackinaw are hungry and will snap up just about anything that looks like a tasty meal.

 The lake offers 17-miles of shoreline lined with sandy beaches and beautiful timber.
 There are great hiking trails to get out and explore the wilderness area, but remember to plan for bears.

 If you fish in this area and the surrounding lakes often, invest in a bear safe container to store your food.
 Keep it away from your camp, so you don’t invite the bears over for some midnight snacks.

 Bucks Lake doesn’t offer many natural spawning beds, so most fish are hatchery planters.
 That doesn’t mean they aren’t hungry, aggressive fish; they just don’t reproduce naturally.

 However, some salmon and the Mackinaw manage okay, but most rainbow and browns are planted.
 Big numbers of kokanee also are planted each year.

 Mackinaw trout love to eat smaller fish.
 The best part of that statement is Bucks Lake has plenty of smaller rainbows and kokanee for these big lake trout to eat.

 The abundance of food means the macks get big here.
 You have a legitimate chance at landing a lake trout in the 20-pound neighborhood.
 That, along with good numbers overall, have landed Bucks Lake a spot on our run-down of the best lake trout (Mackinaw) fishing lakes in California.